Clinical and Translational Core

 - Any remaining samples left after analysis will be kept at -20°C for a maximum of 1 month.
 Any samples not reclaimed before the month is up will be thrown out.

 - Samples mailed will not be returned.

-- As always, if any iothalamate data appears to be an outlier, the sample will be reanalyzed provided enough of the sample is remaining.
+- If any iothalamate data appears to be an outlier, the sample will be reanalyzed, if enough sample remains.